 There's a seismic shift among brands: Direct to Consumer selling (D2C or DTC).
-Brands are seeking more control of the shopping experience by connecting with consumers directly.
+Brands are seeking more control of the shopping experience by connecting with consumers directly through ecommerce.

 The reason behind the shift is easy to understand: “The customer lifetime value in [a brand’s] own online channel is at least 80% higher than in their best-performing brick-and-mortar channel,” says Forrester in the report “Refit Your Applications For Direct-To-Consumer Sales.”
 On top of this, on their own digital sites, brands can drive shelf placement, content, pricing, and the overall experience, elements retailers have largely dictated over the past few decades.

 The main change is how brands will cater to the consumers who seek out their products.
 Shoppers purchasing directly from a brand’s online channel tend to be consumers who either already have done their research or are returning brand loyalists.
 It’s not difficult to imagine a shopper who knows she wants a certain razor, knows the product by name, has been using the same brand and item for years, and believes there’s benefit to purchasing direct from the source.

 Is your brand ready for this savviest of savvy shoppers and provide the ecommerce experience they expect?